 However, if the ability to open using a PIN is not your style, there is another alternative.
 Look for a lock that maintains Bluetooth connectivity, but with the difference of using your existing key as another point of access.

 The next step up in the technological ladder are biometric locks that allow users to gain access using fingerprint or face recognition.
 These technologies offer a superior level of security that is perfect for high-value environments such as the workplace, hospitals, schools and others.
 Now we’re really starting to get into my beloved Star Wars universe!
 Sleek, high-tech models such as the Kaba range of digital locks allow superb entry control.
 A master code registration provides for the programming of Bluetooth access, up to 100 fingerprints, in addition to 10 PIN codes and 100 RFID cards for maximum flexibility.
-With the rating of IP65, the Kaba E-Flash models completely dust tight and protected against jets of water.
+With the rating of IP65, the Kaba E-Flash models completely dust-tight and protected against jets of water.

 Section 3: What's so smart about Smart door locks?

-Which brings us to the latest and greatest technological advances to hit the security world.
+This brings us to the latest and greatest technological advances to hit the security world.
 As mentioned previously, Smart Locks are characterised by their ability to be controlled remotely through integration with wireless and mobile communications technologies.
 While most homeowners may still be unfamiliar with what this means for them in practice, the capabilities of Smart Locks are legitimately on a level that can make tragic sci-fi geeks such as myself weep.
 To get an idea of what I’m talking about, imagine being able to:

 - Lock or unlock your door from anywhere in the world via your mobile device